PawziCat/mart441/final441/assets/data/attributions_and_copyright.md

 # Attributions and Copyrights

 The following creators, musicians and artists are a group of wonderfully talented people and teams.
 Without the assets they created, this game would not be what it is.
-All assets were used within either Creative Common (0) or Attribution 3.0.
+All assets use are under either Creative Common (0) or Attribution 3.0. and Attribution-ShareAlike 3.0 Unported.

 <br/>